 If you want to merge Unallocated space to the right partition E, you can combine directly without moving E to the left.
 Right click E: and select "Resize/Move Volume", drag left border towards left in the pop-up window.

-Video guide to merge Unallocated space in Windows Server 2008 R2:
+Video guide to merge Unallocated partition in Windows Server 2008 R2: